EjazSayyed/vis-js-neptune/README.md

 3. VIS.js open source library by VISJS.org etc.
 Customers can use these visualization libraries to build their own applications and products on top of Amazon Neptune.

-In the rest of the lab, we will focus on visualizing  data in Amazon Neptune using VIS.js.
+In the rest of the lab, we will focus on visualizing  data in Amazon Neptune using [VIS.js](http://visjs.org).
+VIS.js is a Javascript library used for visualizing graph data.
+It has various components such as DataSet, Timeline, Graph2D, Graph3D, Network etc. for displaying data in various ways.

 ## PREREQUISITES: